mohanadpro/e-commerce-frontend/README.md

 * 500 Error Page, when there is no network with the server

 ## [Features]
-* Navbar
-* In the navbar user have 4 options and search textbox
+* Navbar: In the navbar user have 4 options and search textbox
     1. Home to move to home page where the reservation is found
     2. Cart icon to checkout
     3. Sign in to move to sign in page